TBOO-AI/saju-algorithm/README.md

 - `il_ju`
     - Contains interpretation of your Day Pillar.
 - `oheang_rate`
-    - Contains the ratio of the Five Elements in your entire Saju, consisting of ground, fire, water, wood, and gold.
+    - Contains the ratio of the Five Elements in your entire Saju, consisting of earth, fire, water, wood, and gold.
 - `luck_score`
     - Contains fortune scores in four categories: love, wealth, study, and health.
 - `saju_score`